 Sometimes when you transfer assets between wallets, you’ll pay a gas fee.
 However, the Capital Gains Tax guidance in most countries is quite clear that you can only add fees associated with acquiring or disposing of an asset to your cost basis.
 You’re not doing this when you make a transfer.

-A more measured approach is to claim it as spent, but not recognize any capital gain or loss from the transaction.
+- A more measured approach is to claim it as spent, but not recognize any capital gain or loss from the transaction.
+Simply deduct the fee from your the overall amount of the asset you were transferring.

 We recommend a conservative approach to transfer fees as other approaches may not stand up to scrutiny by tax authorities.